pleabargain/EnglishHelpsYourCareer/phrases.md

 This will investment will never pay off. [[tense future simple]]

 # to sneak around
-The pentesters were sneaking around in the network.
+- The pentesters were sneaking around in the network.
-Why are you sneaking around behind my back?
+- Why are you sneaking around behind my back?
-Why are you sneaking around in my desk?
+- Why are you sneaking around in my desk?

 # to be screwed
-We are totally screwed!
+- We are totally screwed!

 # screwed up

-I screwed up the dates.
+- I screwed up the dates.
-I screwed up the production server.
+- I screwed up the production server.

 # I've got good intel on X.
-Where did you get this intel?
+- Where did you get this intel?

 # to crack a joke
-He likes to crack a joke.
+- He likes to crack a joke every now and then.

+# slow and steady
+Slow and steady wins the race.

 # slow your roll
-You need to calm down!
+- You need to calm down!
 You need to slow your roll!

 # bark up the wrong tree
-I think you are barking up the wrong tree.
+- I think you are barking up the wrong tree.

 # fool around
-Don't fool around in a production environment.
+- Don't fool around in a production environment.

 # to fool around with someone
-My wife and I were fooling around last night.
+- My wife and I were fooling around last night.

 # from the ground up
-We built this company from the ground up.
+- We built this company from the ground up.

 # put down
-I am going to put this down right here.
+- I am going to put this down right here.
 # as far as I know
-As far as I know, she will be arriving tonight.
+- As far as I know, she will be arriving tonight.
+- As far as I know, it's not required.

 # If you don't have anything nice to say then don't say anything at all.

 # this too shall pass